 Geograph vs GT America

-Geograph and GT America are both sans-serif typefaces from different design traditions.
+Geograph and GT America are both sans-serif typefaces sharing a editorial foundation.
 Where Geograph leans humanist, warm, GT America brings neo-grotesque, modern.
 Compare which suits your Editorial project.

 Design DNA